uidrro/uidrro.github.io/_docs/CybersecurityAwarenessMonth2024/Multi_Factor_Auth.md

     * Number-matching
     * Biometrics

-What makes these phishing resistant is the lack of information that can be reasonably provided to an attacker.
+What makes these phishing resistant is the lack of information that can be reasonably provided to an adversary.
 There are no codes or phrases that go along with either of these.
 They prompt for verification on the device logging in as well so there's no chance of abusive notifications!
 These are the best methods of MFA and ought to be used where supported.
 The largest drawback is the current lack of support for using hardware keys and biometrics for MFA.

 ---
 Backup Codes